Bibliome/alvisnlp/docs/unused/Shell.md

 # Introduction

-The AlvisNLP/ML Shell is an console that allows you to evaluate [[Element expression]]s interactively.
+The AlvisNLP Shell is an console that allows you to evaluate [[Element expression]]s interactively.
 The Shell is useful to explore the corpus annotations and to debug your plans.